zaxhutchinson/spiking_spielwiese/README.md

 Variables needed to initialize a new neuron object to particular prototype.
 As mentioned above the set of neuron types provided by SPSP come from Eugene Izhikevich's book.
 They are designed to mimic real-world neuron types.
 However, since the aim of SPSP is to open spiking neuron models to other uses, there is no reason new, unreal types cannot be created.

 ### Baseline
 `baseline` provides a way to give a neuron object an always on current.
 The following is a list of baseline values for several of the neuron types that are just below the value which would produce a spike.
 This is not to say, these values will never produce a spike.
 Over longer periods of exposure, they might.
-The number in parenthesis will produce approximately one spike per second.
+The number in parenthesis will produce at least one spike per second.

 * Regular Spiking:     51.0  (~52)
 * Intrinsic Bursting:  346.0 (~347 or 348)